Cray-HPE/docs-csm/059-LIVECD-BACKUP.md

     mylinuxpc> ls -R /mnt
     ```

-5. The tarball should've extracted everything into the install-data partition.
+5. The tarball should have extracted everything into the install-data partition.
 You will need to re-fetch
  your squashFS artifacts, they can be fetched into (respectively):
  - `/mnt/var/www/ephemeral/k8s/`
  - `/mnt/var/www/ephemeral/ceph/`